 The first thing that I want you to do is to ask God for a miracle in your own heart.
 What has to be changed in your heart?
 Some of you maybe have come to this and there is bitterness in your life.
 There is anger.
 There is resentment.
 Some of you have shut down emotionally because of all of the pain.
 Can we expect God and believe God to bring some healing so that you can love again, so that you can continue to live in a meaningful way, despite the past?
 Can we trust God for that?

-Notice it says in Genesis 1, beginning with verse 26, “Then God said, ‘Let us make man in Our image and after Our likeness, and let them have dominion over the fish of the sea, over the birds of the heavens, over the livestock, and over all the earth, and over every creeping thing that creeps on the earth.’
-So God created man in His own image.
-In the image of God He created them, male and female He created them.”
+Notice it says in Genesis 1, beginning with verse 26, “Then God said, ‘Let us make man in our image, after our likeness, and let them have dominion over the fish of the sea, over the birds of the heavens, over the livestock, and over all the earth, and over every creeping thing that creeps on the earth.’
+So God created man in his own image.
+In the image of God he created them, male and female he created them.”

 Then of course, as you know the rest of the story, Adam falls asleep.
 God chooses to create femininity out of masculinity.
 God takes a rib and He creates the woman, and you’ll notice that He looks to the man now and He says, “What are you going to call her?
 You also have authority here,” and it is Adam who says (in verse 23), “This at last is bone of my bones and flesh of my flesh; she shall be called Woman because she was taken out of Man.”

 So God says, “Okay, that’s what you call her.
 That’s what she shall be.”
 Adam has ultimate responsibility.
 Men and women are equal in value.
 The woman’s role is going to be incredibly important.
 She is going to be a suitable helpmeet for him, but in the order of authority, she is to work with him, and he has ultimate responsibility for her before God.